rkristelijn/supabase-keycloak-auth/README.md

 # NextJS Supabase Keycloak example

 This is an example project to provide information to get NextJS/Keycloak/Supabase authentication to work.
-The issue description can be found in [docs/issue-description.md](./docs/issue-description.md).
 This repo has a docker-compose file for keycloak set up correctly, assumes you can create a project in Supabase and runs a local NextJS app to login.

 ![Architecture](./docs/architecture.png)